mrocklin/blog/_posts/work/2014-02-25-Multiple-Dispatch.md

 {% include JB/setup %}

 **tl;dr: We present a multiple dispatch system for Python.
 We discuss issues that arise from multiple dispatch.
-We try to allay fears associated to these issues.**
+We try to allay fears related to these issues.**

 ## Dispatch